zeromq/pyzmq/docs/source/howto/devices.md

 ØMQ has a notion of Devices - simple programs that manage a send-recv pattern for connecting two or more sockets.
 Being full programs, devices include a `while(True)` loop and thus block execution permanently once invoked.
-We have provided in the {mod}`devices` subpackage some facilities for running these devices in the background, as well as a custom three-socket [MonitoredQueue](monitored-queue) device.
+We have provided in the {mod}`~.zmq.devices` subpackage some facilities for running these devices in the background, as well as a custom three-socket [MonitoredQueue](monitored-queue) device.

 ## BackgroundDevices